PJSoftware/100-days-of-code/log.md

 ## Day 36: April 26, 2020: Sunday

 Another late night working on my secret project.
 Had to pull the code apart and put it back together in order to make the next change.
-Of course, that gave me enough trouble that I was beginning to regret the move (and considering reverting to the earlier version) before I finally figiured out the best way to structure everything.
+Of course, that gave me enough trouble that I was beginning to regret the move (and considering reverting to the earlier version) before I finally figured out the best way to structure everything.

 ## Day 35: April 24, 2020: Friday